Political career of Donald Trump: Recommendation of Paula Hawkins as Secretary of Transportation

+1988 presidential election

 Trump first floated the idea of running for president in 1987, placing full-page advertisements in three major newspapers, proclaiming "America should stop paying to defend countries that can afford to defend themselves."
-The advertisements also advocated for "reducing the budget deficit, working for peace in Central America, and speeding up nuclear disarmament negotiations with the Soviet Union".
+The advertisements advocated for "reducing the budget deficit, working for peace in Central America, and speeding up nuclear disarmament negotiations with the Soviet Union".
 DCCC chair Rep. Beryl Anthony Jr. told The New York Times that "the message Trump has been preaching is a Democratic message."
-Asked whether rumors of a presidential candidacy were true, Trump denied being a candidate, but said, "I believe that if I did run for President, I'd win."
+Asked whether rumors of a presidential candidacy were true, Trump denied being a candidate but said, "I believe that if I did run for President, I'd win."
 In 1988, he approached Lee Atwater asking to be put into consideration as Republican nominee George H. W. Bush's running mate.
 Bush found the request "strange and unbelievable."
 According to a Gallup poll in December 1988, Trump was the tenth most admired man in America.